BND Hamburger Icon

 CareCloud’s Cost

 CareCloud’s prices depend on whether you opt into only its PMS, known as CareCloud Central, or both the EMR (CareCloud Charts) and the PMS.
-As of 2021, CareCloud’s PMS cost $349 per provider per month, which is more affordable than several competitors.
-For both EMR and PMS, it costs $628 per provider per month.
-2022 prices were not available, and it should be noted that – like many products and services in 2022 – CareCloud may have become more expensive.
-Regardless, in most cases, your plan will tether you to a three-year contract, which may not be ideal for certain practices, though some one-year contracts are available.
+As of October 2024, CareCloud’s PMS cost $349 per provider per month, which is more affordable than several competitors.
+For both EMR and PMS, it costs $629 per provider per month.
+2025 prices were not available, and it should be noted that — like many products and services in 2025 — CareCloud may have become more expensive.
+Regardless, in most cases, your plan will tether you to a three-year contract, which may not be ideal for certain practices, though some one-year contracts may be available.

-You can also opt into Breeze, CareCloud’s patient engagement suite, for digital patient check-in, point-of-sale payment and appointment reminders for an extra $199 per provider per month (as of 2021).
-For RCM, CareCloud charges 3% to 7% of your collections, which is lower than several competitors’ rates.
+You can also opt into Breeze, CareCloud’s patient engagement suite for an extra $199 per provider per month (as of 2025).
+This add-on includes digital patient check-in, point-of-sale payment and appointment reminders.
+For RCM, CareCloud charges 3 percent to 7 percent of your collections, which is lower than several competitors’ rates.

 Despite the competitive monthly rates, CareCloud has high setup fees.
 We’ve detailed CareCloud’s setup process and costs below.